salabim/peek/readme.md

 ```
 ==> 12
 ```
-It is also possible to configure peek permanently with the configure method.
+It is also possible to configure several attributes permanently with the configure method.
 ```
-peek.configure(prefix="==> ")
+peek.configure(prefix="==> ", color="blue")
 peek(12)
 ```
-will print
+will print in blue
 ```
 ==> 12
 ```
 It is arguably easier to say:
 ```
 peek.prefix = "==> "
+peek.color = "blue"
 peek(12)
 ```
 or even
 ```
 peek.pr = "==> "
+peek.col = "blue"
 peek(12)
 ```
 to print